-This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 838904.
+This project has been awarded the Marie Skłodowska Curie grant within the framework of the European Union’s Horizon 2020 research and innovation program (grant agreement No 838904).

-Critical Theory; Oceans and Maritime Worlds; (Dutch) Empire and Colonialism; Black (Diaspora) Studies; Caribbean Philosophy; Critical Indigenous Studies; Settler Colonialism; Queer and Feminist Studies; Anticolonial and Postcolonial Critique; Temporality and the Limits of Critique; Colonial Legalities; Social Justice
+Oceans and Maritime Worlds; (Dutch) Empire and Colonialism; Critical Theory; Black (Diaspora) Studies; Critical Indigenous Studies; Settler Colonialism; Queer and Feminist Studies; Anticolonial and Postcolonial Critique; Palestine; Temporality and the Limits of Critique; Colonial Legalities; Social Justice; Carceral Regimes

 Stelder, M. (2019).
 Queer Politics of Boycott at the World Social Forum: Free Palestine.
 Radical History Review, 2019(134), 181-192. https://doi.org/10.1215/01636545-7323673

 Stelder, M. (2018).
 Other Scenes of Speaking: Listening to Palestinian Anticolonial-Queer Critique.
 Journal of Palestine Studies, 47(3), 45-61. https://doi.org/10.1525/jps.2018.47.3.45

 Stelder, M. (2018).
 [Bespreking van: P. Malcontent (2018) Een Open Zenuw.
 Nederland, Israël en Palestina].
 BMGN - Low Countries Historical Review, 133, . https://doi.org/10.18352/bmgn-lchr.10631

 Stelder, M. (2018).
 ‘From the closet into the Knesset’: Zionist sexual politics and the formation of settler subjectivity.
 Settler Colonial Studies, 8(4), 442-463. https://doi.org/10.1080/2201473X.2017.1361885